-Analysis | Ted Cruz tries to fill Trump’s void on Twitter
+Analysis | Ted Cruz turns up the trolling to fill the Trump Twitter void

 When the tweet was criticized for suggesting the military was becoming “emasculated” and favorably citing Russia, Cruz doubled-down by saying “politicians & the woke media are trying to turn [service members] into pansies.”
 The word “pansy” is a derogatory term often used for a weak or effeminate male or a gay man, according to Merriam-Webster and other dictionaries.

+A Cruz spokesperson told The Post that the military should be focused on winning wars: “Sen. Cruz passionately supports the brave men and women of the United States military and has repeatedly expressed concerns that Democrat politicians, left wing bureaucrats, and the media are politicizing our armed forces to promote a fringe woke agenda based on identity politics.”

-It wasn’t Cruz’s first foray into this issue this month.
+Indeed, it wasn’t Cruz’s first foray into this issue this month.
 Three weeks ago, he decried another supposedly woke recruitment video from the U.S. government playing up diversity and LGBTQ inclusion.
 The CIA video featured a woman describing herself as a “woman of color” and a “cisgender millennial” who is “intersectional” and has an anxiety disorder.

 “If you’re a Chinese communist, or an Iranian Mullah, or Kim Jong Un … would this scare you?”
 Cruz said.
 “We’ve come a long way from Jason Bourne.”